-The total volume pumped from the primary sump into the leachate collection tank from January 2011 through December 2016 is 285,348 liters (75,381 gallons) (Figure 4-9).
-From January 2011 through December 2016, there was 69.6 cm (27.4 in.) of precipitation at the Area 5 RWMS.
-The equivalent depth of the collected leachate distributed over the 1.35 ha (3.33 ac) covered by the Cell 18 liner is 2.12 cm (0.83 in.).
-Neglecting additional water applied to Cell 18 for dust control, leachate is approximately 3.0 percent of the precipitation.
-The total volume pumped from the primary sump into the leachate collection tank in 2016 is 102,093 liters (26,970 gallons).
-In 2016 there was 13.4 cm (5.28 in.) of precipitation at the Area 5 RWMS.
-The equivalent depth of the yearly collected leachate distributed over the 1.35 ha (3.33 ac) covered by the Cell 18 liner is 0.76 cm (0.30 in.).
-Neglecting additional water applied to Cell 18 for dust control, leachate is approximately 5.7 percent of the 2016 precipitation.
+The total volume pumped from the primary sump at Cell 18 into the leachate collection tank from January 2011 through December 2018 was 360,215 liters (95,159 gallons) (Figure 4-11).
+From January 2011 through December 2018, 880 mm (34.7 in.) of precipitation were received at the Area 5 RWMS.
+The equivalent depth of the collected leachate distributed over the 1.35 ha (3.33 ac) covered by the Cell 18 liner was 27.2 mm (1.07 in.).
+Neglecting additional water applied to Cell 18 for dust control, leachate was approximately 3.1 percent of precipitation.
+The total volume pumped from the primary sump into the leachate collection tank in 2018 was 18,590 liters (4,910 gallons).
+In 2018, 74.5 mm (2.93 in.) of precipitation were received at the Area 5 RWMS.
+The equivalent depth of the yearly collected leachate distributed over the 1.35 ha (3.33 ac) covered by the Cell 18 liner was 1.4 mm (0.055 in.).
+Neglecting additional water applied to Cell 18 for dust control, leachate was approximately 1.9 percent of the 2018 precipitation.

-Figure 4-9.
+Figure 4-11.
 Leachate Volume Pumped from Cell 18 Primary Sump

-When the tank approaches its 3,000-gallon capacity, leachate samples are collected from the tank and analyzed for the toxicity characteristic contaminants listed in Table 1 of 40 CFR 261.24 (2003), polychlorinated biphenyls (PCB), pH, and SC.
-Since Cell 18 opened in 2011 through 2016, leachate samples have been collected thirty-two times and the tank emptied thirty-two times.
-During 2016, leachate samples were collected eleven times (January 13, February 9, March 9 and 29, April 18, May 10, June 15, July 13, August 4, September 14, and November 8), and the tank was emptied twelve times (January 6 and 26, February 25, March 24, April 12, May 3 and 31, June 30, August 2 and 25, October 4, and November 22).
-Typically there is approximately a 2-week delay between sampling and emptying the leachate tank.
-The tank was emptied on January 6, 2016, based on results from leachate samples collected during 2015.
-Detailed results for the leachate are presented in the Nevada National Security Site 2016 Data Report: Groundwater Monitoring Program, Area 5 Radioactive Waste Management Site (NSTec, 2017).
+When the Cell 18 tank approaches its 3,000-gallon capacity, leachate samples are collected from the tank and analyzed for the toxicity characteristic contaminants listed in Table 1 of 40 CFR 261.24 (2003) (polychlorinated biphenyls [PCBs], pH, and SC).
+Since Cell 18 opened in 2011 through 2018, leachate samples were collected forty times, and the tank was emptied forty times.
+During 2018, leachate samples were collected twice (March 1 and August 1), and the tank was emptied twice (March 22 and August 28.)
+Typically, there is approximately a 2-week delay between sampling and emptying the leachate tank.
+Detailed results for the leachate are presented in the Nevada National Security Site 2018 Data Report: Groundwater Monitoring Program, Area 5 Radioactive Waste Management Site (MSTS 2019a).

-Indicators of contamination monitored for leachate:
+Indicators of contamination monitored in leachate include the following:

-- Toxicity characteristic contaminants - Metals - arsenic, barium, cadmium, chromium, lead, selenium, silver - Mercury - Semi-volatiles - o-cresol, m-cresol, p-cresol, 1,4-dichlorobenzene, 2,4-dinitrotoluene, hexachlorobenzene, hexachlorobutadiene, hexachloroethane, nitrobenzene, pentachlorophenol, pyridine, 2,4,5-trichlorophenol, 2,4,6-trichlorophenol - Volatiles - benzene, carbon tetrachloride, chlorobenzene, chloroform, 1,2-dichloroethane, 1,1-dichloroethylene, methyl ethyl ketone, tetrachloroethylene, trichloroethylene, vinyl chloride - Organochlorine pesticides - chlordane, endrin, heptachlor (and its epoxide), lindane, methoxychlor, toxaphene - Chlorinated herbicides - 2,4-D, 2,4,5-TP (Silvex) - PCBs - pH - SC
+- Toxicity characteristic contaminants - Metals (arsenic, barium, cadmium, chromium, lead, selenium, and silver) - Mercury - Semi-volatiles (o-cresol, m-cresol, p-cresol, 1,4-dichlorobenzene, 2,4-dinitrotoluene, hexachlorobenzene, hexachlorobutadiene, hexachloroethane, nitrobenzene, pentachlorophenol, pyridine, 2,4,5-trichlorophenol, and 2,4,6-trichlorophenol) - Volatiles (benzene, carbon tetrachloride, chlorobenzene, chloroform, 1,2-dichloroethane, 1,1-dichloroethylene, methyl ethyl ketone, tetrachloroethylene, trichloroethylene, and vinyl chloride) - Organochlorine pesticides (chlordane, endrin, heptachlor [and its epoxide], lindane, methoxychlor, and toxaphene) - Chlorinated herbicides (2,4-D and 2,4,5-TP [Silvex]) - PCBs - pH - SC

-Through 2016, no regulatory limits for toxicity characteristic contaminants were exceeded, and no PCBs exceeded the analysis method quantification limit.
-During 2016, the leachate average specific conductance was 3,967 mmhos/cm, and the leachate average pH was 7.45.
-After leachate analysis results are evaluated, the leachate is pumped from the collection tank and used for dust control in Cell 18.
+Through 2018, no regulatory limits for toxicity characteristic contaminants were exceeded, and no PCBs exceeded the analysis method quantification limit.
+During 2018, the leachate average SC was 4.48 mmho/cm, and the leachate average pH was 7.49.
+After leachate results were evaluated, the leachate was pumped from the collection tank and used for dust control in Cell 18.